-Transforming nuclear technology may be our motto, but advancing fusion technology isn’t the only way to make a better tomorrow.
-Phoenix owes a debt to the greater Madison area, in particular the cities of Madison, Monona, and Fitchburg, and the University of Wisconsin-Madison for the home they have provided our nuclear family and the bright minds they have brought to us.
+Since the beginning we have owed much to the nurturing environment of southern Wisconsin for the ongoing success of SHINE.
+Our Phoenix division owes a debt to the greater Madison area, in particular the cities of Madison, Monona, and Fitchburg, and the University of Wisconsin-Madison for the home they have provided us and the bright minds they have brought to us.
 We have a responsibility to our communities to continue enriching them as they enrich us.

 In alignment with our mission to explore the near-term applications of nuclear fusion and help advance fusion technology toward solving humanity’s greatest problems, we favor engagement opportunities that promote nuclear and STEM education, prioritize diverse voices throughout STEM fields, and increase awareness of the role nuclear technology plays in space travel, medicine, combating climate change, and more.

 We depend on diverse voices in STEM fields to drive innovation and solve the issues currently facing the nuclear industry.
 When we help to raise up historically underrepresented demographics in STEM education and careers, everybody benefits.